-The 2013 Jaguar XJ ranks 7 out of 8 Super Luxury Cars.
-This ranking is based on our analysis of 17 published reviews and test drives of the Jaguar XJ, and our analysis of reliability and safety data.
+The 2013 Jaguar XJ ranks 9 out of 10 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Jaguar XJ, as well as reliability and safety data.

 While other super luxury cars might be more spacious, the 2013 Jaguar XJ offers loads of standard features, powerful engine choices and an attractive interior design.

 The Jaguar XJ comes with a supercharged V6 engine and an eight-speed automatic transmission, which are both new for 2013.
-Although the new V6 isn’t quite as powerful as the 2012 model’s V8, reviewers say that the XJ still accelerates quickly and offers ample power in most situations.
-The new eight-speed automatic also earns praise for its smooth, refined operation, though one reviewer writes that it can be slow to downshift when more power is needed on the highway.
+Although the new V6 isn’t quite as powerful as the 2012 model’s V8, critics say that the XJ still accelerates quickly and offers ample power in most situations.
+The new eight-speed automatic also earns praise for its smooth, refined operation, though one test driver writes that it can be slow to downshift when more power is needed on the highway.
 More-powerful V8 and supercharged V8 engines are available on higher trims.
 The 2013 XJ gets up to 18/27 mpg city/highway, which is good for the class.
-Many test drivers agree that the XJ drives like a much smaller car, thanks to agile handling, accurate steering and strong brakes.
+Many reviewers agree that the XJ drives like a much smaller car, thanks to agile handling, accurate steering and strong brakes.

 Like most super luxury cars, the Jaguar XJ impresses reviewers with an attractive cabin design, as well as first-rate materials that include leather, wood and aluminum trim.
 A few auto writers also note that the XJ’s cabin feels more modern than some competitors, thanks to its electronic gauges and wraparound dash design.
 While one reviewer notes that the XJ offers comfortable front seats, a few critics write that the back seat isn’t as spacious as what you’ll find in some competing luxury sedans.
 The XJ’s touch-screen infotainment system also loses points with one test driver, who says that some shoppers may prefer the knob-based systems found in rival flagship sedans.
 The XJ comes standard with a power trunk lid, front and rear parking sensors, a backup camera, heated front and rear seats, a blind spot monitoring system, navigation and a 14-speaker Meridian audio system with a USB port, Bluetooth, CD/DVD player, satellite and HD Radio and an 8-inch color touch-screen display.
 Options and features available on higher trims include a rear-seat entertainment system, adaptive cruise control, four-zone automatic climate control, ventilated front and rear seats, a rear-seat entertainment system and an upgraded stereo.